qwilvove/pokecrystal-fr/docs/bugs_and_glitches.md

  .done
 +	push hl
-+	call DittoMetalPowder
++	call MetamorphMetalPowder
 +	pop hl

  	call TruncateHL_BC

  	ld a, [wBattleMonLevel]
  	ld e, a
--	call DittoMetalPowder
+-	call MetamorphMetalPowder

  	ld a, 1
  	and a